-- The Claimant testified that he was offered employment on the 14th of December 2015 at a salary of UGX 3,170,000/= per month.
+- [5] The Claimant testified that he was offered employment on the 14th of December 2015 at a salary of UGX 3,170,000/= per month.
 He performed well and grew the market outreach by 45%.
 On 24 March 2017, the Respondent's General Manager informed him that he was required to hand over to Mr. Isaac Walusimbi immediately.
 When he inquired about the reason for this decision, he was advised to speak to Ms. Shifa Kaddu, a director of the Respondent.
 Ms. Kaddu told the Claimant that the Respondent could no longer afford his services.
-As a result of this abrupt and humiliating termination, he suffered and could not repatriate his family to Kenya. - letter.
+As a result of this abrupt and humiliating termination, he suffered and could not repatriate his family to Kenya. - [6] Under cross-examination, he testified that he was not given a termination letter.
 He did not have a work permit and was now resident in Kenya.
 He possessed an entry permit while working for Bata Shoe Company between 2012 and 2014.
 He denied absconding from work.
 He also testified that the Respondent verbally promised to process a work permit and that he had presented his documents.
 He waited in vain and continued reminding the Respondent.
 He conceded that he did not have proof of the Respondent's promise to process the work permit.
 He also acknowledged that he had not complained about the said work permit.